pinalj/quotes-for-woocommerce/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.6.4 (27.01.2020) =
+* Fix - Order total prices were displayed with HTML in the Quote emails.

 = 1.6.3 (05.12.2019) =
 * Enhancement - Made the plugin compatible with Loco Translate.